feiin/ploto/README.md

 # ploto

-A go Library for scan database/sql rows to struct、slice、other types.
-And it support multiple databases connection management
+A go Library for scan database/sql rows to struct、slice、other types, and support SQL logging

 extensions to golang's database/sql